 Ahoo first came to the mat in her teens.
 She learned off of following VHS tapes on the television.
-It wasn't until her early 20's that she started joining studios, one of her first being Bikram Yoga Decatur.
+It wasn't until her early 20's that she started joining yoga studios around the Atlanta area, one of her first being Bikram Yoga Atlanta.
 It was here that she became hooked.
-She continued her practice as she started moving around to DC and finally overseas, where she stayed for ten years.
+She continued her practice in DC and finally overseas, where she stayed for ten years.

 Her focus is on the healing and transformative qualities of yoga, and she brings these into each of her classes.
 Her classes are a "no touch" policy, meaning she will not provide assists, to respect your personal space and boundaries.

 Janelle has been practicing yoga over the last 10 years.
 She was first introduced to yoga with the goal to help improve her flexibility and strength for running.
 Being an avid runner her whole life she began to notice the benefits of yoga immediately.
 After having her second child in 2011, Janelle deepened her practice and view of yoga as a more of a lifestyle than just exercise.
 She noticed the tremendous improvement to her overall health in not just her body but also her mind and spirit.
 For Janelle, yoga is about the practice not perfection.
 It gives her a moment to stop and breathe and in each of our busy lives she wants to share this ability with everyone to find some calmness or whatever it is each person is seeking that shows up to their mat.